 Using our five senses (sight, touch, smell, etc.), we do a comprehensive physical examination.
 What the veterinarian will see is:

-Heart and Lungs: Paying attention for any irregularities in breathing or murmurs.
+Heart and Lungs: Pay attention to any irregularities in breathing or murmurs.

 Muscles and Joints: Detecting Atrophying Muscles and Arthritis.